Hodge ideals of free divisors: Computations of Hodge ideals and examples

-Our next aim is to describe an algorithm to calculate effectively the filtration steps $F_k\cO_X(*D)$ resp. the Hodge ideals $I_k(D)$ for an SK-free divisor.
-The starting point is that when combining Formula \eqref{eq:FormulaHodgeNh} (resp. its non-recursive version \eqref{eq:FormulaHodgeNh_NonRec}) with Formula \eqref{eq:main-2} we obtain (at the level of germs at a point $(0,p)$) the following explicit description of the modules $F_k \cN(h)$:
+Our next aim is to describe an algorithm to calculate effectively the filtration steps $F_k^H\cO_X(*D)$ resp. the Hodge ideals $I_k(D)$ for an SK-free divisor.
+The starting point is Formula \eqref{eq:recur-FHNh}.
+Recall (see the explanation before Lemma \ref{lem:RootsElement1GraphEmbed}) that there is a left $\cD_{\dC_t\times X,(0,p)}$-linear isomorphism